 You can also attach it to just one of the cable pulleys so you can do rotational exercises for your core.

 The G20’s long straight bar is thick like the ones on the G12, G9 and G6.
 However, it uses a metal shaft with light, almost passive knurling, instead of a rubberized grip.

 Lat Pulldown Bar

 The lat pulldown bar is upgraded compared to the ones on the G12, G9 and G6 (the G3 doesn’t come with a lat pulldown bar).
-It has light to medium knurl instead of rubberized grip.
-It also has a black powder coating finish to give it the blacked out look.
+It has a light to medium knurl instead of a rubberized grip.
+It also has a black powder coating finish to give it a blacked-out look.

 This is the go-to bar for lat pulldowns, including wide grip, medium grip and reverse grip variations.
 You can also use it for exercises like wide grip rows, straight arm pulldowns, triceps pushdowns and others.